 Adrenal Cancer: Surgery

-Surgery to remove the adrenal gland (adrenalectomy) is the main treatment for adrenal cancer.
+Surgery to remove the adrenal gland is called an adrenalectomy.
+It's the main treatment for adrenal cancer.
 It offers the best chance for cure.
-During this surgery, nearby tissues and lymph nodes may also be removed.
-Sometimes surgeons will remove tumors that have spread to other parts of the body.
-This is done to help ease symptoms caused by the tumors.
-It is also done to find out what these tumors are.
+During this surgery, nearby tissues and lymph nodes may be removed, too.

 Types of adrenal cancer surgery

-Removing the adrenal gland may be done in 2 ways:
+Removing the adrenal gland with cancer may be done in 2 ways:

 Open surgery.
-A large cut or incision is made in the skin.
-Where the incision is depends on the size of the tumor and whether the cancer has spread.
+A large cut (incision) is made in the skin.
+Where the incision is depends on the size of the tumor and if the cancer has spread.
 For small tumors, the incision may be made in the back, just below the ribs.
-For larger cancers, the incision is made in the front of the belly.
+For larger tumors, the incision is made in the front of the belly.
 This is more common because it's easier to see the adrenal gland and the tissues around it.
-So the doctor can find and remove areas of cancer spread.
+It allows the doctor to look for and remove tumors that have spread to other organs, like the kidney or part of the liver.
 It also allows the doctor to reach both adrenal glands through 1 incision.

 Laparoscopy.
-This type of surgery may be used if the tumor is small.
-It’s done through several small incisions with a thin, flexible tube called a laparoscope.
+This type of surgery may be used if the tumor is very small and has not spread.
+(It's more often used to take out adrenal tumors that are not cancer.)
+It’s done through several small incisions using a thin, flexible tube called a laparoscope.
 The laparoscope has a light and camera.
-The scope is put into 1 incision so the doctor can see the area on a computer screen.
-Long, thin tools are then put into the other incisions to take out the tumor.
+It's put into 1 of the incisions so the doctor can see the area on a computer screen.
+Long, thin tools are then put into the other incisions and used to take out the tumor.

 Risks of adrenal cancer surgery